cortesmc/ML-WetSnowSAR_pipeline_stage/sphinx_build/_build/html/_sources/source/usage_files/run_exp.rst.txt

 Running an Experiment
 =====================
-First you need the framework to be totally installed, for that you can see on :ref:`installation`.
+To run an experiment on SnowMark with Qanat, first you need the framework to be totally installed, for that you can see on :ref:`installation`.
 Once the framework and Qanat are initialized, everything is ready to start working.

 1. **Setting the Parameters**: